zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_style - section for function add_style not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- get_style_code - section for function get_style_code is expected to be set and get in /html/html_base.php
     \-- form_start - section for function form_start not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
+    \-- form_simple - section for function form_simple not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- form_field - section for function form_field not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- form_end - section for function form_end not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- row_start - section for function row_start not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- row_right - section for function row_right not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- row_end - section for function row_end not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
+    \-- br2 - section for function br2 not yet defined that it should be base in /html/html_base.php
+    \-- br - section for function br not yet defined that it should be base in /html/html_base.php
     \-- echo_html - section for function echo_html not yet defined that it should be display interface in /html/html_base.php
     \-- echo - section for function echo not yet defined that it should be display interface in /html/html_base.php
     \-- ui_progress - section for function ui_progress not yet defined that it should be display interface in /html/html_base.php